 Sleigh or wagon rides in Banff are a great way to experience the winter.
 Open top, warm blanket and miles, and miles of snow-covered landscape, with the beautiful Rockies mountain, is a scene to capture and remember forever.

-There are many options for horse drawn sleigh rides in Banff.
+There are many options for horse-drawn sleigh rides in Banff.
 The start of sleigh rides happens in a stable close to Downtown Banff.
 You can opt for a 2 person (private ride) or join a gang of 12-14 people as you dash through the snow, enjoying marshmallows and hot chocolate.

 Banff Winter Festivals

-Winter time in Banff also calls for fun winter festivities.
+Wintertime in Banff also calls for fun winter festivities.
 Winter festivals are a great way to explore Banff and nearby areas.
 Fests start as early as November and they carry on until the early days of February.

 - Winterstart Festival – This festival augments the start of the winter season in Banff, with the Santa Parade, Christmas markets, and Banff Beer festival.
 Winterstart Festival happens in November only.